fcorrea35/fcorrea35.github.io/README.md

 # fcorrea35.github.io
-Hello, this is my solution to my first challenge!!
+Hello!
+This is my solution to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
+Frontend Mentor challenges help you improve your coding skills by building realistic projects.